anvilgeorge/anti-scraping-tool/README.md

 	block drop in quick on $ext_if inet from { <blocked_ips> } to any

+EDIT Jan 2/25: If you are providing other services, such as named or mail, then you may want to restrict your packet filtering instead, e.g.

+  	block drop in quick on $ext_if inet proto tcp from { <blocked_ips> } to any port {8080, 80, 443}

  You will need to restart the packet filter after adding ips to be blocked.

  	eg. service pf restart